abhaydee/InfinityStack/README.md

 yarn dev
 ```

 You should then be able to navigate to `localhost:3000` and start using the Dapp!
-For any questions, refer to the demo video as it walks through setting up the application, and feel free to reach out for other issues.

 ## Contributing